towhids72/ChicagoCrimeApplication/README.md

   * Copy your Google credential file to the project root directory, we use this file to connect to Google BigQuery
   * Create a ".env" file in the project root directory, docker containers will look for this file to load environment variables
-  * Copy the deployment environment variables from ".env.sample" file and replace necessary values
+  * Copy the deployment environment variables from ".env.docker.sample" file and replace necessary values
   * Make the shell script executable
     * `sudo chmod +x deploy_file.sh`
   * Run the shell script